jesterjunk/ThatOS64/README.md

 ![GitHub followers](https://img.shields.io/github/followers/ThatOSDev?style=social)

 # NOTES
+- WARNING - This code is for teaching purposes only.
+It is not written for professional use.
+Some code is written in order to speed up teaching, and thus is not properly coded.
+You should rewrite the code for your own professional use.
 - Starting with CODE5, the resolution from the EFI file sets the screen height and width to 1920x1080.
 - Although this can work on real hardware, I do NOT recommend doing so unless you know what you are doing.
 Use virtualbox or qemu until **you know** you have solid working code.
 - For CODE1, you will need the BOOTX64.EFI file from my other GitHub Repo. https://github.com/ThatOSDev/UEFI-Tuts